mozilla/Jisort/README.md

 # Jisort! [![Build Status](https://travis-ci.org/mozilla/Jisort.svg?branch=master)](https://travis-ci.org/mozilla/Jisort) [![Uses Mofo Standards](https://MozillaFoundation.github.io/mofo-standards/badge.svg)](https://github.com/MozillaFoundation/mofo-standards)

 Jisort!
 Is an informational prototype app that offers fun and visually interesting ways to increase basic smartphone awareness and skills, diagnose problems, and encourage exploration.
-It was designed as a field research tool for Mozilla's Digital Skills Observatory.
+It was designed as a research tool for Mozilla Foundation's Digital Skills Observatory.

-The Digital Skills Observatory looks at the impact of digital skills on the usage of Digital Financial Services.
-Testing various teaching and delivery methods, the study aims to under the skills people need to develop confidence and agency with their smartphones.
+Digital Skills Observatory looks at the impact of digital skills on the usage of Digital Financial Services.
+Testing various teaching and delivery methods, the study aims to understand the skills people need to develop confidence and agency with their smart phones.

 ## Features